Ultrafast pulse measurement via time-domain single-pixel imaging: Results

-We demonstrate a compressive ultrafast THz time-domain spectroscopy (TDS) system as one potential application of CTSPI, and show that we can improve its performance through use of machine learning (ML).
+Lastly, we demonstrate a compressive ultrafast THz TDS system as one potential application of TSPI, and show that we can improve its performance through use of machine learning (ML).
 Five different samples (water vapor, glucose, lactose, benzoic acid and $\text{KCLO}_4$) are tested in the system, and 1000 sets of data of each sample are used for training.
-To show the noise resistance of the ML-enhanced TDS system, the SNR of the THz pulse is decreased to $\sim$10.
-As shown in the left side of Fig. 4(a), the measured THz spectra have a classification accuracy of only 34.20$\%$ by calculating the maximum fidelity.
-As a comparison, after training our convolutional neural network (CNN) with 5000 sets of data, we can successfully classify the remaining 2000 sets of data (400 for each sample) with an accuracy of 97.50$\%$ at 40$\%$ CR.
-More samples could be included in our CNN to provide a more practical ultrafast THz TDS system.
+To show the noise resistance of the ML-enhanced TDS system, the SNR of the THz pulse is decreased to $\sim$10 by attenuating the THz pulse to sub-fJ level and lowering the integration time on the lock-in amplifier.
+As shown in Fig. 7(a), without the help of ML, the measured THz spectra are noisy, and by calculating the maximum fidelity to the reference waveforms, the classification accuracy is only 34.2$\%$.
+As a comparison, after training our convolutional neural network (CNN) with 5000 sets of data, we can successfully classify the remaining 2000 sets of data (400 for each sample) with an accuracy of 97.50$\%$ at 40$\%$ CR (see Supplementary Section 5 for confusion matrices). {If one further reduces the SNR by increasing the sampling rate from 20 Hz to 50 Hz, the identification accuracy will significantly decrease as shown in Fig. 7(b).
+Therefore, if training data sets are measured using other approaches with worse robustness against noise, for instance raster scanning, a high identification accuracy will not be achieved even with the help of ML.}